TimVN/opskins-api/readme.md

 For more help and documentation regarding the OPSkins API, visit [their official API docs](https://opskins.com/kb/api-v2)

+Please not that every method in this module returns a promise!

  * [Cashout](#cashout-methods)
  * [Inventory](#inventory-methods)
  * [Pricing](#pricing-methods)